Take Five: When doves coo - World markets themes for the week ahead

 WHEN DOVES COO

-It's just over a week since the U.S. Federal Reserve formally paused its rate-rise campaign but central bankers around the world are falling over themselves to emulate Jerome Powell's dovish turn.
+It's just over a week since the U.S. Federal Reserve formally paused its rate-rise campaign, but central bankers around the world are falling over themselves to imitate Jerome Powell's dovish turn.
 Australia's Philip Lowe, having said for a year the next rate move was up, suddenly declared rates could go either way.
-The European Central Bank can hardly cut its minus 0.40 percent rate but a new round of bank funding stimulus is now widely expected.
+The European Central Bank can hardly cut its minus 0.40 percent rate, but a new round of bank funding stimulus is now widely expected.

 STERLING: BREXIT WRECKS IT?

 Less than 50 days before Britain's EU departure date, markets' conviction that a no-deal Brexit will be avoided may be starting to fade.
 There is not that much Prime Minister Theresa May can update UK lawmakers on when she addresses them on Feb.
-13. This will be followed by debate in parliament where lawmakers can propose changes, known as amendments.
+13. This will be followed by debate in parliament where lawmakers can propose changes.

 There are signs that going into that session, currency traders are ramping up their cautious bets on the pound.